-Red, ulcerated swelling in the mouth appearing on the gums, tongue or underneath the tongue.
+- Ulcerated, red lesion on the gums, tongue or underneath the tongue

 Your veterinarian will perform a complete physical examination of your cat, carefully checking the oral cavity for lumps and loose teeth (which can be indicative of bone loss) as well as checking local lymph nodes for signs of enlargement.
 He will obtain a medical history from you, including how long you have noticed the growth and other symptoms.
 Tests will need to be performed to confirm a diagnosis.
 These will include:

 Biochemical profile, complete blood count, and urinalysis to evaluate the overall health of your cat.
 The biochemical profile may reveal high blood calcium due to bone disintegration (lysis).

 X-rays will also be taken while the cat is under anesthesia to determine the extent of bone involvement.
 Additional chest x-rays may also be recommended to check for signs of metastasis in the lungs.

 Biopsy of the growth which will be sent to a laboratory for evaluation.
 This is performed under general anesthesia.

 Once a diagnosis has been made, your veterinarian will stage the tumour which will include the size of the tumour, bone invasion and regional lymph nodes.

 Most cancers are referred to specialist veterinary centres.
 The outcome for cats with oral cancer is poor, with only 10% surviving the one year mark.
 In many cases, surgery is not practical, even when surgical removal occurs, the recurrence rate is very high, in which case palliative care is recommended.

 Treatment can be difficult due to cancer quickly invading surrounding tissues.

 - If the tumour is found early enough and is in the front portion of the mandible (lower jaw) surgery (mandibulectomy) may be performed.